DevExpress/testcafe/CONTRIBUTING.md

 ## Reporting a Problem

 If you encounter a bug when using TestCafe, please file an issue in our [GitHub repository](https://github.com/DevExpress/testcafe/issues).
-However, to save some time, please search through the existing issues to see if the problem has already been reported or addressed.
+We recommend searching through the existing issues to see if the problem has already been reported or addressed.

-When you create a new issue, template text is automatically added to its body.
-To help us understand the issue you're describing, be sure to fill in all sections in this template.
-We process issues with insufficient details after all the others, which may take significant time without any guarantees.
+When you create a new issue, the template text is automatically added to its body.
+You should complete all the sections in this template to help us understand the issue you are describing.
+Missing information could delay the processing time.

 ## Code Contribution

 Follow the steps below when submitting your code.

-1. Search the [list of issues](https://github.com/DevExpress/testcafe/issues) to see if there is an issue for the bug or feature you are going to work on.
-If you do not find one, please create your own.
+1. Search the [list of issues](https://github.com/DevExpress/testcafe/issues) to see if there is an issue for the bug or feature you are going to work on or create a new one.

 2. If you are going to address an existing issue, check the comment thread to make sure that nobody is working on it at the moment.